-I) Routines to Help With a Talkative Class
+Effective Routines for a Talkative Class

-Teach appropriate voice levels
+1. Teach appropriate voice levels

 “During whole group instruction, we have practiced when it’s ok to talk.
 We do a lot of turn-to-shoulder buddy and discuss.
 I have opportunities for them to talk, and then when we do center work, or seat work, I let them library-level chat.
 The first 2 weeks it’s pretty chatty but once they realize that it’s ok to chat when we aren’t in a whole group lesson they chat but not as much.
 We are social beings… why fight it all day long?
 Whole group lessons aren’t an issue, they know now is not the time.”
-B.R., Lucky 2nd Grade Teacher

-Give chat breaks
+3. Incorporate chat breaks

-“Something that works for me is scheduling “talking time”.
+“Something that works for me is to schedule “talking time”.
 It might be 3 minutes here, 2 minutes there or if they’ve worked hard 5 minutes.
 Really make a distinction between “my time” which means teaching time, and “their time”.
 If you have a rule breaker, call them out for not holding up their end of the deal.
 When I tell a student, “You aren’t playing fair, I didn’t interrupt your (talking) time, so why are you interrupting my time?”
 It hits home.
 So, during snack time, recess, talking time, I try to be totally silent and not interrupt so that they fully get “their time”.

 B.P., Lucky 2nd Grade Teacher